 Coronado Midstream.
-On March 16, 2015, the Partnership acquired all of the equity interests in Coronado Midstream Holdings LLC, the parent company of Coronado Midstream LLC ("Coronado"), which owns natural gas gathering and processing facilities in the Permian Basin, for approximately \$600.0 million in cash and equity, subject to certain adjustments.
+On March 16, 2015, the Partnership acquired all of the voting equity interests in Coronado Midstream Holdings LLC, the parent company of Coronado Midstream LLC ("Coronado"), which owns natural gas gathering and processing facilities in the Permian Basin, for approximately \$602.1 million in cash and equity, subject to certain adjustments.
 The purchase price consisted of \$242.1 million in cash, 6,704,285 common units and 6,704,285 Class C Common Units in the Partnership.
-Coronado operates three cryogenic gas processing plants and a gas gathering system in the North Midland Basin including approximately 270 miles of gathering pipelines, 175 MMcf/d of processing capacity and 35,000 horsepower of compression.
+Coronado operates three cryogenic gas processing plants and a gas gathering system in the North Midland Basin including approximately 270 miles of gathering pipelines, 175 million cubic feet per day ("MMcf/d") of processing capacity and 35,000 horsepower of compression.
 The Coronado system is underpinned by long-term contracts, which include the dedication of production from over 190,000 acres.
 The Coronado assets are included in the Partnership's Texas segment.

 LPC Crude Oil Marketing.
-On January 31, 2015, the Partnership acquired LPC Crude Oil Marketing LLC ("LPC"), which has crude oil gathering, transportation and marketing operations in the Permian Basin, for approximately \$100.0 million.
+On January 31, 2015, the Partnership acquired all of the voting equity interests in LPC Crude Oil Marketing LLC ("LPC"), which has crude oil gathering, transportation and marketing operations in the Permian Basin, for approximately \$100.0 million.
 LPC is an integrated crude oil logistics service provider with operations throughout the Permian Basin.
 LPC's integrated logistics services are supported by 41 tractor trailers, 13 pipeline injection stations and 67 miles of crude oil gathering pipeline.